alonsoir/IfRemovingARealUseCase/Post.md

 ```

 ### Intermediate step - Extracting factories
-Before keeping on with the extraction of the chain of responsibility from the if-structure, we are going to make some intermediate steps.
+Before keeping on with the extraction of the chain of responsibility from the if structure, we are going to make some intermediate steps.
 In order to reduce the responsibilities of the `HandBaggageInformationFactory`, here,
 we are going to extract three factories, each one responsible for creating a specific `HandBaggageInformation`.
 Without diving into the code used to create the object, we just extract the `NewMyCompanyHandBaggageInformationFactory`